Antony Flew: Life and career

 Politically, Flew was a right-wing libertarian-leaning conservative who opposed immigration, egalitarianism, and the European Union, and wrote articles for The Journal of Libertarian Studies.
 His name appears on letterheads into 1992 as a vice-president of the Conservative Monday Club, and he held the same position in the Western Goals Institute.
 He was one of the signatories to a letter in The Times along with Lord Sudeley, Sir Alfred Sherman, and Dr. Harvey Ward, on behalf of the institute, "applauding Alfredo Cristiani's statesmanship" and calling for his government's success in defeating the Cuban and Nicaraguan-backed communist FMLN in El Salvador.
 In 1999 he wrote the foreword to a publication of the British far-right think tank Bloomsbury Forum, Standard Bearers: British Roots of the New Right.
-In political philosophy, the main interest of Antony Flew was in opposing the concept of social justice, i.e. the idea that income and wealth should be redistributed among the population in accordance with a principle of economic equality.
+In political philosophy, the main interest of Flew was in opposing the concept of social justice, i.e. the idea that income and wealth should be redistributed among the population in accordance with a principle of economic equality.

 While an undergraduate, Flew attended the weekly meetings of C. S. Lewis' Socratic Club fairly regularly.
 Although he found Lewis to be "an eminently reasonable man" and "by far the most powerful Christian apologists for the sixty or more years following his founding of that club", he was not persuaded by Lewis' argument from morality as found in Mere Christianity (1952).
 Flew also criticised several of the other philosophical arguments for God's existence.
 He concluded that the ontological argument in particular failed because it is based on the premise that the concept of Being can be derived from the concept of Goodness.
 Only the scientific forms of the teleological argument ultimately impressed Flew as decisive.

 During the time of his involvement in the Socratic Club, Flew also wrote the article Theology and Falsification, which argued that claims about the existence of a God were merely vacuous since they couldn't be falsified, therefore it was impossible to test these claims for truth or falsehood.
 Flew was also critical of the idea of life after death and the free will defence to the problem of evil.
 In 1998, he debated Christian apologist and philosopher William Lane Craig over the existence of God.